chrislzm/BackInStock/RestApi/README.md

 For the `POST` and `PUT` methods: The HTTP body content most contain a Notification object in JSON.

+## Benchmarking Performance

+The [REST API Benchmark](https://github.com/chrislzm/RestApiBenchmark) tool is preconfigured to test this API's performance.

 ## License

 Copyright (c) 2018 [Chris Leung](https://github.com/chrislzm)